awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleCharacterSets.md

 ALTER SESSION SET NLS_LANGUAGE=GERMAN;
 ```

-For information about connecting to an Oracle DB instance with a SQL client, see [Connecting to an Oracle DB instance](USER_ConnectToOracleInstance.md)\.
+For information about connecting to an Oracle DB instance with a SQL client, see [Connecting to your Oracle DB instance](USER_ConnectToOracleInstance.md)\.

 ## National character set<a name="Appendix.OracleCharacterSets.nchar-character-set"></a>